Lemick/hibernate-query-asserts/README.md

 SQL comments are a great help in dev, but this tool helps you to count the executed queries by Hibernate in your integrations test.

-It consists of just an Hibernate SQL inspector service and a Spring Test Listener that read it
+It consists of just an Hibernate SQL inspector service and a Spring Test Listener that reads it

 ## Example